al3ndaleeb/TJCTF-2022/boxed.md

 .text:00007FF1CB1F4F24 _ZN8__main__9check_241B32c8tJTC_2fWQMSNLSg2gb4pKgGzNAE_3dE5ArrayIdLi1E1A7mutable7alignedE endp
 ```

-I noticed the library use numba function `dot_2_mv` to multiply the flag_array with a big_array
+I noticed the library use numba function `dot_2_mv` to multiply the input_array with a big_array
 and comparing the result with the final_array.

 After googleing I found `dot_2_mv` is equivelant to `numpy.dot`.
-so, I decided to extract the data in the big_array and final_array.
+So, I decided to extract the data in the big_array and final_array.
-The big_array was with 494 items and because the flag_array type was np.float64, I jumped to the big_array address and convert it's data to float64.
+The big_array was with 494 items and because the input_array type was np.float64, I jumped to the big_array address and convert it's data to float64.
 and this is the result
 ```
 .rodata:00007FF1CB208118 ; double big_array[494]